Examples of Economics

 Example #4 – Law of Diminishing Marginal Returns

 It says that at a certain point, employing an additional factor of production causes a relatively smaller increase in output.

 Example of Economics – John a soybean farmer decides to apply the law of diminishing returns to measure the number of fertilizers to be applied on its farm.
 He finds usage of fertilizers will definitely inflate the production up to a certain limit after which the productivity begins to fall because extensive use of fertilizers makes the crop poisonous.

 John makes an economic analysis and tables down the following result:

-As we can clearly see that usage of fertilizers increases the productivity of soybean crop.
+As we can clearly see the usage of fertilizers increases the productivity of soybean crops.
 The marginal production starts to diminish upon using 30kg fertilizer adding 10kg more cause production drop from 170 to 90 tons.
 However, the total soybean production continues to increase till 50kg fertilizers after which John observes fall in returns and thus marginal returns become negative.

 Example #5 – The Trade War

 When a nation in order to protect its domestic industry and create jobs, starts imposing higher tariffs or raises its current tariffs (taxes imposed while importing goods and services) on a particular exporting country and the other (exporting) country retaliate by raising tariffs on imports by the former country, the conflicting situation thus created is referred as a trade war.

 The US-China trade war is the hottest economical issue worldwide where the USA initiated a series of protectionist measures and China retaliated back.
 The economic war between the two large economies does not just affect their own economy but has greatly influenced the global economy.